The transient prefix command

 This command toggles the file restriction of the diffs in the current buffer, allowing you to quickly switch between viewing all the changes in the commit and the restricted subset.
 As a special case, when this command is called from a log buffer, it toggles the file restriction in the repository’s revision buffer, which is useful when you display a revision from a log buffer that is restricted to a file or files.

-In addition to the above popup, which allows changing any of the supported arguments, there also exist some commands which change a particular argument.
+In addition to the above transient, which allows changing any of the supported arguments, there also exist some commands that change only a particular argument.